A diterpenoid sugiol from Metasequoia glyptostroboides with alpha-glucosidase and tyrosinase inhibitory potential

 Figure 1: Chemical structure of a diterpenoid sugiol isolated from Metasequoia glyptostroboides

-Assay of α-glucosidase inhibition
+Assay of alpha-glucosidase inhibition

 Assay of tyrosinase inhibition

 The tyrosinase activity of sugiol was measured by a previously reported method (Fawole et al., 2012).
-Briefly, 100 μL of different concentrations (20, 40, 100, 200 and 500 µg/mL) of sugiol were mixed with 600 µL of 0.175 M sodium phosphate buffer (pH 6.8).
-Further, 200 µL of 10 mM L-DOPA solution (L-3,4-dihydroxy-phenyl-alanine) was added to each well.
+Briefly, 100 uL of different concentrations (20, 40, 100, 200 and 500 µg/mL) of sugiol were mixed with 600 µL of 0.175 M sodium phosphate buffer (pH 6.8).
+Further, 200 µL of 10 mM L-DOPA solution (L-3,4-dihydroxy-phenylalanine) was added to each well.
 After that, 200 µL of tyrosinase (110 units/mL in 0.175 M sodium phosphate buffer) was added to the reaction mixture and further incubated at 37°C for 2 min.
 Then after incubation, the amount of dopachrome produced in the reaction mixture was measured at 475 nm in a 96-well microtiter plate with a microplate reader.
 Kojic acid (20, 40, 100, 200 and 500 µg/mL) was used as a positive control.
 The experiment was conducted in triplicate at room temperature, and the enzyme inhibitory rate was calculated as follows:

 Statistical analysis